 - 1 cup ivory soap + 1/2 cup washing soda + 1/2 cup borax

-- 2 table spoons of sal suds + 1/4 cup baking soda or 2 tablespoons of washing soda [source]
+- 2 tablespoons of sal suds + 1/4 cup baking soda or two tablespoons of washing soda [source]

 - 1 ivory bar soap + super washing soda + borax + grater [source]

-To remove these deposits add half a cup of vinegar to 2 cups of water into that kettle and bring it to a boil for a few minutes.
-Make sure to rinse it with water while the kettle is still warm.
+To remove these deposits, add half a cup of vinegar to 2 cups of water into that kettle and bring it to a boil for a few minutes.
+Make sure to rinse it with water while the pot is still warm.

 Marks on Painted Surfaces

-In my work room at home, my toddler left a few doodle marks on the wall.
-At first I though I needed to repaint the wall but after a little research this was not the case.
+In my workroom at home, my toddler left a few doodle marks on the wall.
+At first, I thought I needed to repaint the wall, but after a little research, this was not the case.

 All I needed is a damp sponge and some baking soda.
 Gently rub on the marks then wipe it down using a clean towel.

-There are different types of metals and with it requires different types of mixtures.
-You’ll need a clean polishing clean made from microfiber or such to polish these metals…
+There are different types of metals, and it requires different kinds of mixtures.
+You’ll need a clean polishing clean made from microfiber or such to polish these metals.

 - Aluminum – water + cream of tartar